 Think about opportunities to convey these messages during swimming lessons, both at school and leisure centres.

-Embed water safety in other initiatives.
-In Shrewsbury the local fire service offer training to street pastors (volunteers who make themselves available to help people who have become vulnerable in the evening) in river rescues: www.shropshirefire.gov.uk/news/shropshire-street-pastors-river-rescue-training
+In Shrewsbury water safety was embedded in other initiatives.
+The local fire service offer training to street pastors (volunteers who make themselves available to help people who have become vulnerable in the evening) in river rescues: www.shropshirefire.gov.uk/news/shropshire-street-pastors-river-rescue-training

 Water safety risks change as new developments are built, new businesses are established and new trends emerge.